Frequently Asked Questions

 What supportive measures are available to me?

-You have the right to request and to receive appropriate supportive interim measures during the investigation and hearing process.
+You have the right to request and to receive appropriate supportive measures during the investigation and hearing process.
 The Title IX Coordinator will ensure that the supportive measures are implemented in a prompt, fair, and equitable manner.
 Some nonexhaustive examples of supportive measures include academic assistance, assistance with scheduling counseling appointments, and changes to work schedules.

 Will I ever need to be in the same room as the respondent as part of the investigation and hearing process?